jcdarwin/epubcheck-web/README.md

 Note that we need to build using a JDK version which is no older than the Java version that we'll be using on the server, otherwise we'l get errors while serving.
 Therefore, it may be a good idea to build on the server itself.
 Also, we've had more luck using the Oracle JDK, instead of the OpenJDK.

-* Clone the EpubCheck repo
+* Clone the epubcheck repo

 		git clone https://github.com/IDPF/epubcheck.git